 This federal anti-trans sports ban is just the beginning of the anti-LGBTQ+, specifically anti-trans, legislation expected to be introduced in Congress.
 Such bills are discriminatory and must be stopped.
-Tell your Representatives to oppose the Protection of Women and Girls in Sports Act of 2023 (H.R.
-734).
+The House of Representatives passed the anti-trans sports ban on April 20, 2023.
+Urge your Senators to oppose the bill's introduction in the Senate.

 Background